 This formula is calculating the tangent of FieldA.

 The TANH function calculates the hyperbolic tangent of the specified angle.
-The angle must be in radians.
+The angle must be in radians, as TANH functions are evaluated in radians.
 If the parameter cannot be converted to a numeric value or is NULL, then the function returns NULL.

 TANH(<NumericParameter_1>)